A Fast, Analytic Empirical Model of the Gaia Data Release 3 Astrometric Orbit Catalog Selection Function: Gaia astrometric non-single star processing and catalog

 \subsection{Astrometric orbit solutions}

 The \emph{Gaia} DR3 NSS catalog is divided into four tables depending on the type of NSS model used; each table is further subdivided by the particular sub-model used (see \S 2.1. ``Table contents" of \cite{Arenou:2023}).
-This paper is only concerned with modeling the subset of solutions that have astrometric orbits, i.e. \texttt{Orbital} and \texttt{AstroSpectroSB1} solutions from the the \texttt{nss\_two\_body\_orbit} table.
+This paper is only concerned with modeling the subset of solutions that have astrometric orbits, i.e. \texttt{Orbital} and \texttt{AstroSpectroSB1} solutions from the \texttt{nss\_two\_body\_orbit} table.
 We collectively refer to these as the NSS astrometric orbit solutions.
+Unless otherwise stated, we will also just use the shorthand ``NSS solutions" or ``NSS catalog" to describe this dataset, since we are only concerned with astrometric models in this paper.